find your perfect LLM program

 Legal Practice CourseWhat about the Legal Practice Course?

-The Legal Practice Course – or LPC as it is often referred to – is a vocational training course that used to be the route for candidates wanting to qualify as a solicitor in England and Wales.
+The Legal Practice Course – or LPC as it is often referred to – was a vocational training course that used to be the route for candidates wanting to qualify as a solicitor in England and Wales.
 Under this route, qualifying as a solicitor in England and Wales was a three-stage process: the academic stage (your qualifying degree or law conversion course), the vocational stage (the LPC), and then the professional stage (the much sought after training contract.)
 The standards for the LPC syllabus are set by the Solicitors Regulation Authority and the course is offered by accredited institutions known as LPC providers, some of which are universities.
 You could say that the LPC is essentially law school.
 The introduction of the SQE in September 2021 means that everyone who becomes a lawyer will undergo the exact same process and meet the same high standards..

 The LPC is not applicable to aspiring barristers in England and Wales; they take a different vocational course called the Bar – previously Bar Professional Training Course (BPTC).
 Qualifying in Scotland, whether as a solicitor or barrister, involves a slightly different process.
 You can get more information on qualifying in Scotland from The Law Society of Scotland and The Faculty of Advocates.